Spomky-Labs/IpFilterBundle/README.md

 	…

 Now, you can allow or deny a whole network.
 In the following example, we will deny access of all IP addresses except our local network.

-This tool supports both IPv4 and IPv6 addresses too.

 	//All IP addresses
 	$all = new Range;